canjs/canjs/component/template.md

       site: "CanJS"
     })

 This is how we render the source template that uses `<my-greeting>`.
-Notice that the template is rendered with `site` in its [can.view.viewModel viewModel].
+The template is rendered with `site` in its [can.view.viewModel].

 __HTML Result:__